Mamunul Islam: Atlético de Kolkata

 Mamunul made his debut in the inaugural season of the Indian Super League, representing Atlético de Kolkata on a three-month loan from Sheikh Jamal Dhanmondi Club, becoming the only South Asian player outside India to secure a spot in the first season of the league.
 In 2014, he caught the attention of Indian football enthusiasts with a remarkable performance in the IFA Shield, where he led Sheikh Jamal Dhanmondi Club, one of the three foreign clubs participating in the tournament, all the way to the finals.
 Despite his promising talents, Mamunul did not receive an opportunity to start for Atlético de Kolkata in the ISL.

 Chittagong Abahani Limited

 Ending his stint at Sheikh Jamal DC Mamunul Islam joined his hometown club, Chittagong Abahani on a national record fee of taka 65 lakh.
 He played two seasons there.
 And he captained the team in his first season.

 Abahani Limited Dhaka

-After ten long years at several clubs, Mamunul finally returned to Sky Blue Brigade in 2018.
-He played a veteran role in the team and helped them with his vast experience.
+After ten years at different clubs, Mamunul finally returned to Sky Blue Brigade in 2018.